Richard Mulcahy (Australian politician)

 Richard John Mulcahy (born 30 June 1952), a former Australian politician, was a member of the unicameral Australian Capital Territory Legislative Assembly for one term, from 2004 to 2008, representing the Liberal Party and later as an independent.

+Mulcahy was once a member of the left wing of the Labor Party in Tasmania before flipping over to the conservatives.

 Political beliefs

-A long-term Canberra resident, Richard Mulcahy entered the Legislative Assembly after becoming concerned with the quality of core services in Canberra – especially the health and education systems.
+A long-term Canberra resident, Mulcahy entered the Legislative Assembly after becoming concerned with the quality of core services in Canberra – especially the health and education systems.

-He is on the record as saying that it should be possible for the people of the ACT to enjoy quality core services without having to endure a heavy tax burden.
 He was committed to efficiency in Government and introduced several pieces of legislation to provide taxation relief for the people of Canberra.
-Richard Mulcahy was committed to working hard in the electorate.
-By the ACT Government's own admission he had produced more case work on behalf of constituents than any other non-government member.